Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 3. Govern access by enforcing least privilege and automating access reviews.

-4. Manage credentials by securely storing and rotating API keys used by the NHIs to access databases.
+4. Manage credentials by securely storing and rotating api keys used by the NHIs to access databases.

 A successful NHI aggregation solution requires these components to work seamlessly together.